LukasZlocki/OrderFlowStudio/README.md

 * is all pcs are processed correctly,
 * is the correction process needed for the order,
 * is the correction process finished for the order,
-* How many pcs are finished and ready to send to customer,
+* How many pcs are finished and ready to send to customer.

 At present  Production Planist get this feedback after 8 - 24 hours many times that cause problem with material flow.